I say how to not yell at your kids to grab your attention because we all raise our voices at some time or another.

 “I don’t understand.
 What’s going on?”

 Always attempt to switch your perspective around to focus on your child’s needs.
-Are they not being understood and this is why they’re behaving in that way?
+Are they not being understood and this is why they’re behaving that way?

 Are they hungry?
 Thirsty?
 Tired?
 Overstimulated?
 Need a hug?